eldursi/weather-app/README.md

 ```

+## Roadmap 🛣

+- Update the background depending on the weather and time of day.

+- Add search functionality to be able to search for different locations.

+- Add more details about the weather.

-## Feedback
+## Feedback 💬

 If you have any feedback, please reach out to me at hiba.eldursi.dev@gmail.com